 Prices start at $499 in the U.S. and £449 in the U.K., meaning the Xbox Series X matches the price of the PS5 in those respective nations.
 However, it’s more expensive than the PS5 Digital Edition, which costs $399, or £349.

-With its 12 teraflops of graphics power compared to the PS5’s 10 teraflops, you’ll get more graphical bang for your buck with the Series X. You also get a 1 TB SSD as opposed to the PS5's 825GB SSD.
+With its 12 teraflops of graphics power compared to the PS5’s 10 teraflops, you’ll get more graphical bang for your buck with the Series X. You also get a 1 terabyte SSD as opposed to the PS5's 825GB SSD.

 Speaking of storage, modern games take up a lot of space, with the likes of Dirt 5 gobbling up more than 60GB of SSD space.
-If you want a comprehensive library of Xbox games on your Series X, you’ll need to fork out for an proprietary external SSD, which adds another $200 (or more) to the price of the Series X. Next-generation gaming certainly won’t be cheap at launch.
+If you want a comprehensive library of Xbox games on your Series X, you’ll need to fork out for a proprietary external SSD, which adds another $200 (or more) to the price of the Series X. Next-generation gaming certainly won’t be cheap at launch.

 Xbox Series X: Design

-You’d be forgiven for saying that the Xbox Series X looks like a small-form factor PC, because it does; at least, when it’s standing upright.
+You’d be forgiven for saying that the Xbox Series X looks like a small-form-factor PC, because it does; at least when it’s standing upright.
 Its monolithic design could be seen as uninspired.
 But I rather like the system's clean and unfussy appearance.
 It’s big, however.